Arogenate dehydrogenase (NAD(P)+)

-The 3 substrates of this enzyme are L-arogenate, NAD^{+}, and NADP^{+}, whereas its 4 products are L-tyrosine, NADH, NADPH, and CO_{2}.
+The two substrates of this enzyme are L-arogenic acid (shown as its conjugate base arogenate) and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are L-tyrosine, reduced NADH, and carbon dioxide.
+Nicotinamide adenine dinucleotide phosphate can be used as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is L-arogenate:NAD(P)+ oxidoreductase (decarboxylating).
 Other names in common use include arogenic dehydrogenase (ambiguous), cyclohexadienyl dehydrogenase, and pretyrosine dehydrogenase (ambiguous).